Rocky Frisco: Acting

 Frisco occasionally appeared in films and videos.
 He can be seen in the short film Melvin, A Midwestern Tale, and in the 2003 Disney remake of Where the Red Fern Grows.
 He also appeared in Lata Gouveia's documentary Red Dirt: Songs from the Dust.
 In July 2011, Frisco appeared in the full-length feature Red Dirt on 66: A Road Movie.

 Personal life and politics

-Frisco, known among friends as the "Roxster," was a talented songwriter and novelist, whose published and unpublished works remain an insightful representation of his unique, ongoing study of life.
-His broad interests extended to restoring English Austin and Morris Mini Coopers and MGs, and work as a general mechanic, repairing a wide variety of vehicles to supplement his income as a musician.
-He was a great fan of Terry Pratchett, reflected by the fact that his personal Mini Cooper was nicknamed "The Luggage".
-He was also an accomplished silversmith and stone cutter, producing a professional collection of refined artisan jewelry ranging from pendants to belt buckles.
+Frisco, known among friends as the "Roxster," was a songwriter and novelist, whose published and unpublished works remain a representation of his ongoing study of life.
+His broad interests extended to restoring English Austin and Morris Mini Coopers and MGs, and work as a general mechanic, repairing a variety of vehicles to supplement his income as a musician.
+He was a fan of Terry Pratchett, reflected by the fact that his personal Mini Cooper was nicknamed "The Luggage".
+He was also an accomplished silversmith and stone cutter, producing a collection of artisan jewelry ranging from pendants to belt buckles.
 Frisco was outspoken in his views of life, and was an occasional candidate for political office in Tulsa.